iBoonz/fhir-server-self-observation/README.md

-# FHIR Server Samples
+# FHIR Server with Service Client application

-ALPHA!
-Need to add steps and info
+This repositories contains scripts to deploy a FHIR server, together with e Service Client application that can be used for Server to Server communication

 # Prerequisites